mizsrb/si-dietapp/README.md

 ## Structure

-- dietapp: Python source code
+- dietapp/: Python source code
-- Data: Users, recipes and rating data, as well a script used to generate some extra ratings
+- Data/: Users, recipes and rating data, as well a script used to generate some extra ratings
-- Media: Video with a example of use
+- Media/: Video with a example of use

-## Setup / Usage
+## Usage

 To use DietApp, import dietapp/dietapp.py and use the following functions:
 - register_user(age, height, weight, sex, exercise_level, goal): to register a new user